 The Client Money receipts and payments account at Appendix C confirms the extent of Client Money distributed from the CMP and CAI Transferred or Distributed from the segregated post-pooling accounts across each of the various currencies held by the Company.

-Across both Client Money and post-poling CAI, the JSAs have returned more than £10 million to Clients during the report period.
+Across both Client Money and post-pooling CAI, the JSAs have returned approximately £1 million to Clients during the report period.

-8. Estimated outcome for Clients and Creditors
+7. Estimated outcome for Clients and Creditors

-8.1 Clients
+7.1 Clients